 Allowing a rooster to mate with a hen in the backyard or farm yard does not make someone a breeder!
 If you’re seeking a local source of chicks in a particular breed, check Breeders’ Associations and clubs.
 Most reputable and legitimate breeders will be listed in these groups’ directories and should be NPIP certified.
 The biggest disadvantage to purchasing chicks through a breeder is that sexing is not usually possible.
 The biggest disadvantage to purchasing pullets is the biosecurity dangers even in NPIP certified flocks.

 Buyer beware: auctions, swaps, fellow chicken keepers, poultry shows, newspapers and Craigslist are all super risky places to get chickens.
 Even birds that APPEAR healthy can be carriers of latent, communicable diseases.
 While many healthy chickens have been acquired in The Danger Zone, many flocks have been destroyed or sickened by acquisitions at such sources.
 Bringing together birds from many different sources into one flock is Poultry Biosecurity Russian Roulette at its finest.

 HATCH YOUR OWN

 Hatching eggs in an incubator can be a very rewarding way to add to your flock, but is better undertaken after a fair amount of reading to learn what the best practices and equipment are for a successful outcome.
 Visit my Hatch-Along with The Chicken Chick series HERE to see whether incubator-mania might be for you!

 A terrific alternative to artificial incubation is having a broody hen do all the work for you!
-It’s not as simple as it sounds so do some homework and figure out whether it’s workable in your flock.
+It’s not as simple as it sounds so read this article to determine whether it’s workable in your flock.